RetroAchievements/docs/docs/guidelines/users/global-leaderboard-and-achievement-hunting-rules.md

 In general, a player must unlock achievements:

-- Using the latest release version of an approved supported emulator;
+- Using the latest release version of an approved [hardcore-compliant emulator](/general/emulator-support-and-issues);
 - Inside of a game by in-game actions;
 - By their own control;
 - Without outside-modifying game files or game code;